LukaszMazurek/NxQueen/README.md

 # NxQueen
-backtracking solution of NxQueen problem with visualisation in pygame
+Solution of NxQueen problem with using bactracking algorithm with visualisation in pygame.